Prithwis-2023/NASABot/README.md

 ## How does it work?

+*** Main Screen**
 This program is designed to work very similar to an internet search engine.
+To simplify the search process, clicking on the search bar will open the drop down menu where the user can select the desired type of data they want.

 ![image](https://github.com/Prithwis-2023/NASABot/assets/77130205/d03a82af-a6c9-46c0-b0ac-ecdec6e3a2be)
+_The layout of the Openscientia site_

 Note that the red, yellow, and green buttons on the top left of the window do not work

 ***Astronomy Picture of the Day:***
 Selecting this prompt in the drop-down menu and selecting Submit will give you the current day's selected picture from the NASA API.
 The image will be provided with the date as well as a description of the image contents to give the viewer some background context and some information on how the image was taken.